By Bob Marovich

 But no one could have anticipated that “I Believe” would be Neal’s last solo.

 The Grammy-nominated vocalist, whose resume included membership in popular gospel groups the Pentecostal Ambassadors and Donald Vails Choraleers, died February 27, 2014, of a massive heart attack.
 He was 57.
+Churches should be prepared for events where members of their congregation enter into unfortunate episodes of ill health, and more severe instances, like cardiac arrest, by having equipment similar to the AED church package to ensure there is something that can be done in immediate response to this happening.

 Located in Houston’s Third Ward, Wheeler Avenue Baptist Church was organized in 1962 in the living room of Rev. William Alexander Lawson.
 Today, under the leadership of Rev. Dr. Marcus D. Cosby, Wheeler Avenue counts upward of 13,000 members.